Alcohol – Myths and Facts

-But here is the catch: alcohol induced sleep is hardly natural.
-In many ways it resembles sleep aided by anesthesia (which is all but restorative).
-Alcohol also interrupts your sleep making discontinuous especially in the early morning hours.
+But here is the catch: alcohol-induced sleep is hardly natural.
+In many ways, it resembles sleep aided by anesthesia (which is all but restorative).
+Alcohol also interrupts your sleep making it discontinuous especially in the early morning hours.
 Often these nightly awakenings are brief and might go totally unnoticed.
-That is why it can be sometimes difficult to see the connection beween daytime tiredness and that nightcap you enjoyed the night before.
+That is why it can be sometimes difficult to see the connection between daytime tiredness and that nightcap you enjoyed the night before.
 Even half a glass of wine can be enough to disrupt your sleep.

 Alcohol Suppresses REM Sleep

 Alcohol can harm your sleep even in small doses, but habitual drinking is the worst.
-Using alcohol regularly deprives you from REM sleep every night and the effects accumulate.
+Using alcohol regularly deprives you of REM sleep every night and the effects accumulate.
 The damage caused by insufficient REM sleep is evident with heavy drinkers.
 People that have spent several nights out in a row know that the first sober night after a longer drinking spree can be very restless and is often accompanied by vivid nightmares and night sweats.
 These alcohol withdrawal symptoms are mostly provoked by the lack of REM sleep.
 The body tries to compensate for the lost REM sleep by boosting it temporarily.
-As a result the dreams can get extremely lively and distressing and sometimes even hallucinations appear.
+As a result, the dreams can get extremely lively and distressing, and sometimes even hallucinations appear.
 The most severe form of alcohol withdrawal is delirium tremens which can happen after prolonged alcohol abuse if drinking is suddenly stopped.
-It is characterized by strong and scary hallucinations, paranoia, muscle tremors and sometimes aggressive behavior.
-Without medical attention it is potentially a life threatening condition.
+It is characterized by strong and scary hallucinations, paranoia, muscle tremors, and sometimes aggressive behavior.
+Without medical attention, it is potentially a life-threatening condition.